SerjSmor/open-intent-classifier/README.md

 # Roadmap

+- [x] Add LLM based classification
+- [ ] Add embeddings filtering stage for classifiers
+- [ ] Add small language models as classifiers
-- [ ] Add LLM based classification
+- [ ] Add multithreading for LLM based classifiers
 - [ ] Add an option to ensemble embeddings and T5 (and additional models)
 - [ ] Create a recommender for fine-tuning